Radiation Reaction and Self-Force

 @ In curved spacetime: Molina & Poisson gq/05; Galley et al PRD(06) [quantum field theory, and gravitational]; Sonego & Abramowicz JMP(06)gq/05 [conformally static, optical geometry].

-Other Fields and Topics > s.a. energy [self-energy]; gravitational radiation reaction.
+Other Fields and Topics > s.a. energy [self-energy]; gravitational radiation reaction; origin of quantum mechanics.

 @ Acoustics: Templin AJP(99)may [and runaway solutions].